MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### Calculate percentage based on two columns

-To find the percentage of storm events that caused crop damage in each state, use the `count()` and `countif()` functions to count the total number of storms and the number of storms that caused crop damage in each state.
+To find the percentage of storm events that caused crop damage in each state, use `count()` and `countif()` to count the total number of storms and the number of storms that caused crop damage in each state.

-Then, use the [extend](extendoperator.md) operator to calculate the percentage of storms that caused crop damage in each state by dividing the number of storms with property damage by the total number of storms and multiplying by 100.
+Then, use [extend](extendoperator.md) to calculate the percentage of storms that caused crop damage in each state by dividing the number of storms with property damage by the total number of storms and multiplying by 100.

-To ensure that you get a decimal result, use the [todouble()](todoublefunction.md) function to convert at least one of the count values, which are integers, to a double before performing the division.
+To ensure that you get a decimal result, use the [todouble()](todoublefunction.md) function to convert at least one of the integer count values to a double before performing the division.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA3WPPQ+CQAyGdxL+Q8c7QyK666QDGwkmzgdXlYS7mlKMGH+8wEWns2Pfjz6thNgdH+ilT5M39INzhtsXQprANCcS01Wzpy98JUYQdtDQ4EXpLFiCem7lVjLdkWU8GGeuP2N7UWHxlWEPuQ7ZeoSldD6NT0FvoURuJppoXwjx1GqVErI01B2qfwAa1jH+FWzyXGew1cvDxBIw4iUfrI4MCiABAAA=" target="_blank">Run the query</a>